BIT-DA/DUSA/segmentation/README.md

 ### ADE20K-C

-There is randomness in the corruption generation process of [imagecorruptions](https://github.com/bethgelab/imagecorruptions), so we recommend to directly download our version [[google drive](https://drive.google.com/file/d/1vTYoksyYHdpARqDZxu1LRJny9__tf8xT/view)] of corrupted validation set for the sake of reproducibility:
+There is randomness in the corruption generation process of [imagecorruptions](https://github.com/bethgelab/imagecorruptions), so we recommend directly downloading our version [[google drive](https://drive.google.com/file/d/1vTYoksyYHdpARqDZxu1LRJny9__tf8xT/view)] of corrupted validation set for the sake of reproducibility:

 ```shell
 cd data